 Vietnam has become one the most worth-visiting Asia countries for international travelers thanks to several breathtaking landscapes, sun-drenched beaches, and ancient culture.
 Have a look at the overview of Vietnam and our suggestions for what to expect on Vietnam travel.

-Hanoi in the north and Ho Chi Minh City in the south are two main cities of Vietnam.
-Hanoi is known as the place where contains and remains Vietnamese traditional values with several ancient towns and pagodas, while Ho Chi Minh City is the economy central with hectic trading and many services including education and finance.
+Hanoi in the north and Ho Chi Minh City in the south are the two main cities of Vietnam.
+Hanoi is known as the place that contains and remains Vietnamese traditional values with several ancient towns and pagodas, while Ho Chi Minh City is the economy central with hectic trading and many services including education and finance.

 |Area||330,967 sq km (127,787 sq miles) (UN estimate, 2014)|

 |Population||94,444,200 (UN estimate, 2016)|

 |Currency||Vietnam Dong (VND)|

 |GDP||US$ 224 billion (World Bank, 2017)|

 |Ethnic groups||54 groups, the majority is Kinh (Viet)|

 |Major religions||Folk religion (69.1%), Buddhism (11.7%), Christianity (8.5%), Caodaism (2.7%), Hoahaoism (1.4%), and Islam (0.1%)|